devtron-labs/devtron/README.md

 #### Quick installation with default settings

 This installation will use Minio for storing build logs and cache.
-Please make sure to edit the POSTGRESQL_PASSWORD value.

 ```bash
 helm repo add devtron https://helm.devtron.ai